18F/development-guide/_pages/workflow.md

 ## Code style

+{%include components/tag-standard.html %}  Write code and documentation that is easy to understand, is accessible and welcoming to everyone, and helps users do what they want to do.
+Adhere to the guidance for [Inclusive Language](https://content-guide.18f.gov/our-style/inclusive-language/) and others provided by https://content-guide.18f.gov/.

 {%include components/tag-standard.html %}  Use an opinionated automated code formatter whenever possible.
 This saves teams from wasting time arguing about code style, and makes it easy to comply.
 Specific suggestions in [the pages for each language]({{site.baseurl}}/language-selection/).